+Funding

-Funding: This work is a collaborative research program between the Egypt-Japan Education Partnership (EJEP) and the Atomic Bomb Disease Institute of Nagasaki University.
+This work is a collaborative research program between the Egypt-Japan Education Partnership (EJEP) and the Atomic Bomb Disease Institute of Nagasaki University, and supported by the National Natural Science Foundation of China (81960101).
 The funder played no role in the study design, data collection, analysis, decision to publish, or preparation of the manuscript.